Top Machine Learning Trends to watch in 2023

 Although machine learning is one part of the greater AI market, it is the most commonly implemented form of AI and growing rapidly in business.
-The machine learning market reached a value of about $1.41 billion in 2020 and is expected to reach $8.81 billion by 2025, according to 360 Research Reports.
+The global machine learning (ML) market is expected to grow from $21.17 billion in 2022 to $209.91 billion by 2029, at a CAGR of 38.8% in forecast period.

 Machine learning makes our lives easier.
 When properly trained, they can complete tasks more efficiently than a human.
 Understanding the possibilities and recent innovations of ML technology is important for businesses so that they can plot a course for the most efficient ways of conducting their business.
 It is also important to stay up to date to maintain competitiveness in the industry.

 Machine learning models have come a long way before being adopted into production.
 Here are the 15 Machine learning trends can benefit your business in 2023.

 - Full-stack Deep Learning

 - Few Shot, One Shot, & Zero Shot Machine Learning